Mohammad Aizaz Sohail: Early life

-Mohammad Aizaz Sohail was born on May 22, 1987, in Karachi ,Pakistan.
+Mohammad Aizaz Sohail was born on May 22, 1987, in Karachi, Pakistan.
 Mohammad Aizaz Sohail started singing at a very tender age of 6 years.
 He understood the intricacies of music at a small age under the guidance of his mother.
-At school level he used to lead the band choir and his college helped him unlock his full potential.
 When Tsunami struck Indonesia and almost every Pakistani was engrossed in collecting funds, Aizaz performed with the renowned Ghazal singer Tina Sani and received much praise and admiration.
 He won the ISEO (International Schools Education Olympiad) in the vocal category.
 Aizaz started taking formal Classical training from Master Abdul Rauf.
-Just after 6 months of training he was able to obtain a Gold medal in the All Pakistan Music Conference in the classical category.
+Just after 6 months of training he was able to obtain a gold medal in the All Pakistan Music Conference in the classical category.
 He also secured 2nd Position in the reality show Pakistan Superstar.
 Aizaz is the student of Ustad Faheem Mazhar.
 He is also taking help for vocal training from Anol Chatterjee who is the senior disciple of Pandit Ajoy Chakrabarty.
 He has worked in Pakistan Television Corporation and many other TV channels making successful appearances.